temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 5. [Optional] If your Codec Server is configured to [authenticate requests](#authorization) from Temporal Web UI, enable **Pass access token** to send a JWT access token with the HTTPS requests.
 6. [Optional] If your Codec Server is configured to [verify origins of requests](#cors), enable **Include cross-origin credentials**.

-In self-hosted Temporal Clusters where you set up your UI Server, you can also set the codec endpoint in the UI server configuration file.
-Specify the codec endpoint in the UI server [configuration file](/references/web-ui-configuration#codec) as shown in the following example.
+In self-hosted Temporal Clusters where you set up your UI Server, you can also set the codec endpoint in the UI server [configuration file](/references/web-ui-configuration#codec), as shown in the following example.

 ```yaml
 codec: